VowshApp/Extension/README.md

 * Open "Extensions" in your browser, enable developer/advanced mode, and select "install extension from file/.zip"

 ### Preview builds
-[Download the latest source code](https://github.com/VowshApp/Extension/archive/refs/heads/main.zip) and install the extension in debug mode to access the latest features.
+[Download the latest source code](https://github.com/VowshApp/Extension/archive/refs/heads/main.zip) and install the extension in developer mode to access the latest features.

 ---

+Build the extension using build.py.
+This simply takes all of the separate files and combines them in order.
+You can even copy and paste each file manually into the dist folder.

 View changelogs on the [Releases page](https://github.com/VowshApp/Extension/releases).